 7. Using Your Environment

 We teach participants how to use their natural surroundings to generate ideas.
-Exercises to be done in local cafes, libraries, cafeterias, woods and mountains show that inspiration can come from the most usual and surprising of places.
+Exercises carried out in local cafes, libraries, cafeterias, the woods, and the mountains show that inspiration can come from the most everyday and surprising of places.

 8. Time

-In our busy, multi-tasking world we seldom feel we have enough time to create.
-We teach participants how to "stretch time" and use 15-minute blocks to do satisfying creative work on an ongoing basis.
+In our busy, multitasking world, we seldom feel we have enough time to create.
+Teachers taking the workshops will walk away with the valuable lesson of how to “stretch time” and use 15-minute blocks to do satisfying creative work on an ongoing basis.

 9. Self-Nurturing

 Teachers spend so much of their time encouraging and supporting their students.
 At times, teachers forget to nurture themselves!
-The Creativity Workshop teaches the importance of self-nurturing and curiosity and not always knowing the "right" answer.
+The Creativity Workshop devotes class time to techniques in mindfulness, self-nurturing, curiosity, and not always knowing the “right” answer.

-Many schools offer professional development for teachers.
-Many workshop attendees have received financial aid to attend our sessions from their school district or from national programs such as Fund for Teachers.
+Many schools offer funding for professional development, and many workshop attendees have received financial aid to attend our sessions from their school district or from national programs such as Fund for Teachers.
 Costs for the workshop and related educational travel expenses may be tax deductible if the course is relevant to your profession.
-In addition, if you are completing an advanced degree, you may be able to take The Creativity Workshop as an Independent Study course.
+In addition, if you are completing an advanced degree, you may be able to take The Creativity Workshop as an Independent Study course and also obtain graduate credits or CEUs.
 In this way, your university can give you credit for it.
 The Creativity Workshop was taught as a regular course at the University of Iowa for many years, offering 3 credits and open to graduate and undergraduate students through the International Writing Program.

 What educators say about the workshop: